Historiography in the Soviet Union: Soviet views of history

 Soviet historiography portrayed Tsar Nicholas II as a weak and incompetent leader whose decisions led to military defeats and the deaths of millions of his subjects, while Vladimir Lenin's reputation was protected at all costs, absolving him of any responsibility in atrocities committed during his rule, such as the Romanov murders.

 Soviet and earlier Slavophile historians emphasized the Slavic roots in the foundation of the Russian state in contrast to the Normanist theory of the Vikings conquering the Slavs and founding the Kievan Rus'.
 There was an outright ban of the theory about the Varangian origin of Kievan Rus in the Soviet Union for ideological reasons.
 "Anti-Normanists" accused Normanist theory proponents of distorting history by depicting the Slavs as undeveloped primitives.
 In contrast, Soviet historians stated that the Slavs laid the foundations of their statehood long before the Norman/Viking raids, while the Norman/Viking invasions only served to hinder the historical development of the Slavs.
-They argued that Rus' composition was Slavic and that Rurik and Oleg' success was rooted in their support from within the local Slavic aristocracy.
+They argued that Rus' composition was Slavic and that Rurik and Oleg's success was rooted in their support from within the local Slavic aristocracy.
 After the dissolution of the USSR, Novgorod acknowledged its Viking history by incorporating a Viking ship into its logo.

 Soviet historians trace the origin of feudalism in Russia to the 11th century, after the founding of the Russian state.
 The class struggle in medieval times is emphasized because of the hardships of feudal relations.
 For example, Soviet historians argue that uprisings in Kiev in 1068–69 were a reflection of the class struggle.
 There was a constant struggle between the powers of the princes and those of the feudal aristocracy, known as the boyars.
 In regions like Novgorod, the boyar aristocracy was able to limit the prince's power by making the office and the head of church elective.